 - Phylogenomic methods: These methods are commonly used to infer the evolutionary history of organisms.
 For example, these methods are commonly used to determine the time and location of origin of infectious outbreaks.
 Much of my research consists in improving these approaches, for example, detecting sources of bias and developing statistical tests to improve the reliability of these estimates.

-- Phylodynamics: In some organisms, such as viruses and bacteria, epidemiological processes and genetic change occur at a similar timeframe.
-This is an important reason for why bacterial and viral diseases are so difficult to control.
-Phylodynamic methods take advantage of the rapid evolution of these pathogens to infer their epidemiological patterns.
+- Phylodynamics: These methods take advantage of the rapid evolution of many microbial pathogens to infer their epidemiological patterns.
 For example, a few molecular samples from an infectious pathogen, such as Ebola, are sufficient to estimate their transmission rate, incubation period, and pandemic potential.
 I am currently developing statistical methods to select phylodynamic models for a range of pathogens.

 - Introduction to Pathogen Phylogenetics – University of Melbourne.